20 Different Types of Drill Bits & Their Uses – Which is Right for You?

 Like auger bits, self-feed bits also feature a screw tip for positioning the bit.
 They create clean, precise holes, as well.
 However, since they do not channel the dust away from the hole as they work, you must halt the operation periodically to clear the dust away.

 10. Forstner Bits

-These are what you use when looking to bore smooth and clean holes into woods.
+These types of drill bits are what you use when looking to bore smooth and clean holes into woods.
 This bit also comes with a pointed tip to allow for easy positioning of the bit.

 11. Hole Saw

-Hole saws are bits that allow you to drill large holes such as those for door hardware installation.
+Hole saws are drill bits that allow you to make large holes such as those for door hardware installation.

 12. Countersink Bits

-These are versatile bits that allow you to drill holes such as counterbore, countersink, and pilot holes into wood.
+These are versatile hole drill bits that allow you to drill counterbore, countersink, and pilot holes into wood.

 13. Plug Cutter